cmdline-batchelor/test/readme.md

 - `cd <path to this repo>`
 - `vi vim/tasks/main.yaml`

- add a new line to the repo dict example:
+ add a new line to the repo dict, example:
  - given that the plugin repo is: https://github.com/ `someName` / `repo`

  insert as below: